Skip to content

 Setup

-Install the PiniaColada plugin after Pinia (so it picks it up automatically ✨):
+Install the PiniaColada plugin after Pinia (so it picks it up automatically ✨).
+This allows you to provide global options for your queries as well as plugins:

 ts